LilianSchall/NginL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Mercle is an open-source project made in order to learn about network programming, specifically learn how to build a webserver that follows the HTTP/1.1 protocol and the associated RFC specifications.
+NginL is an open-source project made in order to learn about network programming, specifically learn how to build a webserver that follows the HTTP/1.1 protocol and the associated RFC specifications.
-Mercle is a non persistant webserver daemon that can host multiple webpages simultaneously.
+NginL is a non persistant webserver daemon that can host multiple webpages simultaneously.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With